Field Types and Properties

 • Ball Size - Controls the size of the ball the user grabs and slides up and down.

 • Step Increment - How many steps will be shown on the scale?
-If 2 steps are used with 10 steps, the user will see 2, 4, 6, 8, …y up to 20 for the max value of the scale
+If two steps are used with ten steps, the user will see 2, 4, 6, 8, …y up to 20 for the max value of the scale.

-• Start Step - The Form Designer can start where to start the bottom of the scale.
+• Start Step - The Form Designer can start at the bottom of the scale.

-• Score Label Title - Allows the Form Designer to name the value or “score”.
-For examplethe, the Pain Scale
+• Score Label Title - The Form Designer can name the value or “score.”
+For example, the Pain Scale

 • Hide Score Box - If “On” will hide the value or “score” of the slider from the user.